mariahcoleno/french-language-learning-platform/nuansa-french-tutor/README.md

-## French Learning Web App
+## Nuansa's AI-driven French Tutor
-This Python, Flask-based web application is designed to help intermediate French learners looking to achieve fluency.
+This is the official repository for Nuansa's AI-driven French Tutor, an interactive Python, Flask-based web application meticulously designed to help intermediate French learners achieve fluency.
-Specifically, this app is designed to help users significantly improve their grammar, including proper use of French diacritical marks, and pronunciation.
+The application focuses on significantly improving users' grammar, including the proper use of French diacritical marks, and pronunciation.
-It analyzes both text input and spoken French audio, identifies errors, and provides personalized feedback using AI-powered tools like Whisper and gTTS.
+It provides real-time, personalized feedback by analyzing both text input and spoken French audio.
+This is achieved through a robust combination of language_tool_python combined with custom regex patterns and logic for its rule-based systems.
+For a truly dynamic conversational experience, the application seamlessly integrates OpenAI Whisper for highly accurate speech-to-text (STT) transcription, enhanced by custom rules to correct phonetic misspellings (e.g., 'alair' to 'aller'), and gTTS (Google Text-to-Speech) for natural-sounding text-to-speech (TTS) responses.
-Users can select gender for accurate grammar agreement analysis.
+Users can also select a specific gender for accurate grammar agreement analysis, enhancing the personalization of the feedback.

 ### Features
 - Audio file transcription with Whisper for uploaded WAV files